axelnakata/Warteg-Mid-Exam/README.md

 The following line of code that needs to be deleted/comment are:
 Line 17 and Line 612 until 614

-Code was tested in vsCode using WSL:Ubuntu
+Code was tested in vsCode using WSL:Ubuntu.
 Thank you for the understanding.